-The slowdown in the Israeli yield-generating real estate market may adversely affect our business.
+A slowdown in the Israeli yield-generating real estate market may adversely affect our business.

-Commencing from the beginning of the fourth quarter of 2008 and as a result of global economic and financial market conditions, there has been a slowdown in the Israeli yield-generating real estate market which is evidenced by a decline in the number of real estate transactions, a reduction in the availability of credit sources, an increase in financing costs and stricter requirements by banks for providing such financing.
-Although in 2010 the availability of credit sources has improved somewhat, we cannot assure that this trend will continue.
-During 2009 and the first half of 2009, the Israeli market was also affected by the volatility in exchange rates of principal currencies versus the NIS and the volatility of inflation rates within the local market.
-The year 2010 was also marked by a shift from an economic slowdown in Israel in the first half of the year to the beginning of a recovery of the Israeli economy toward the end of the year.
-However, the signs of an economic slowdown and the resulting consequences may have not yet completely subsided.
+Commencing from the beginning of the fourth quarter of 2008 and as a result of global economic and financial market conditions, there was a slowdown in the Israeli yield-generating real estate market which is evidenced by a decline in the number of real estate transactions, a reduction in the availability of credit sources, an increase in financing costs and stricter requirements by banks for providing such financing.
+The year 2010 was marked by a shift from an economic slowdown in Israel in the first half of the year to the beginning of a recovery of the Israeli economy toward the end of the year, and such recovery continued during 2011.
+However, the signs of an economic slowdown and the resulting consequences may have not yet completely subsided and the debt crises generated in Europe may have a future adverse affect on the economic conditions in Israel.
+During 2011 and the beginning of 2012, it was still difficult to receive financing from the banks and other sources in Israel and abroad, which has adversely affected the yield-generating real estate market.
+In addition, the public protest which began in July 2011 among others with regard to high housing costs in Israel led to a slowdown in the Israeli yield-generating real estate market which was evidenced by a decline in the demand for real estate during the second half of 2011 due to the sharp increase in real estate prices and the public's anticipation that such prices will decrease due to the public protest.
 If the economic conditions in Israel were to deteriorate, there may be a continued decline in demand for commercial real estate, a reduction in rental fees, a decline in the fair value of our real estate assets and an increase in the cost and availability of financing from Israeli banks, which could adversely affect our real estate business.